 However, at Manchester Donors, we follow guidance set out by the Human Fertilisation & Embryology Authority, also known as HFEA, and use a range of criteria to ensure an egg donor is healthy enough and a suitable candidate to donate.
 These criteria are:

 Age: You must be between 18 and 35 to be an egg donor.
 The age limit for egg donation is 35 to ensure egg quality is at its best to give the recipient of your eggs the best chance of having a baby when your eggs are used for treatments like IVF or ICSI.

 This is because egg quality generally declines after age 35 as your own natural fertility reduces as you age.
-So although you may still be able to conceive naturally after this age, remember your eggs are going to be used in fertility treatment for your recipient, and all of the processes that this may involve.
+So although you may still be able to conceive naturally after this age, remember that your eggs will be used in fertility treatment for your recipient and all of the processes this may involve.

-So whilst the criteria to donate eggs may seem too stringent, it's important to remember that it's in place to safeguard everyone involved – your own health and wellbeing as the egg donor, the recipient of your eggs, and ultimately any child born.
+So whilst the criteria to donate eggs may seem too stringent, it's important to remember that it's in place to safeguard everyone involved – your own health and well-being as the egg donor, the recipient of your eggs, and ultimately any child born.

 If you have any concerns regarding the donor process or want more advice on whether or not egg donation is for you, our team is always ready to help.
 Contact Steph or Olivia today at 0161 300 2734, request a call-back or apply online via our website.

 At Manchester Donors, we’ve been supporting donors through their egg donation journeys for more than 35 years.
 We ensure that the people our egg don...